Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 If you get stuck at this step, you can follow the [Upstash Redis integration tutorial](https://docs.genez.io/genezio-documentation/integrations/upstash-redis).

-After adding the Upstash Redis integration, copy the environment variable from the `.env` section.
+After adding the Upstash Redis integration, copy the environment variables from the `.env` section.
+Use the copy button to disclose the contents of the environment variables and copy them to your clipboard.
 Go back to your `server` directory, create a new file called `.env`, and paste the contents there.

 ![Alt text](/images/blog/shopping_cart_example/copy_env_vars.png)